jewel/clearskies/protocol/core.md

 "get_manifest" message.

-Tree merge algorithm
+Tree Merge Algorithm
 --------------------

 When two read-write peers are connected, they merge their manifests together in memory on a file-by-file basis in what is called tree merging.
-A tree merge looks at each entry and the one with the latest "utime" field wins.
+A tree merge compares entry and the one with the latest "utime" field wins.
 If the "utime" matches, the file with the latest "mtime" wins.
 If the "mtime" matches, the largest file wins.
 If the sizes match, the file with the smallest "sha256" wins.

 This merged tree is kept in memory and is used to decide which files need to be